yennichen/YenniChen/README.md

 ---

 ### 🔍 About Me
-I bring a decade of business operations experience grounded in a technical Management Information Systems background.
-Currently, as a Web3 Intelligence Analyst at Chainlabs.ai, I specialize in entity attribution for over 500 CeFi platforms.
+I am currently a bilingual Web3 Intelligence Analyst.
+After a decade in business operations, I transitioned to Web3 to combat the rising wave of crypto fraud.

-My transition into Web3 was driven by a personal mission to combat fraud.
-I leverage Python and "vibe coding" to develop automation tools, such as custom evidence-collection scripts, that make compliance workflows faster and smarter.
+I am self-taught in crypto crime investigation and leverage Python and vibe coding to develop tools such as custom scripts for faster address evidence collection.

 When I am off-chain, you can find me tending to my indoor plants, hitting the gym, or managing a pixelated sushi restaurant in *Dave the Diver*.